tango-adb/docs/docs/tango/daemon/credential-store.md

 Even if the user checked "Always allow from this computer", the public key may lost trust due to various reasons, such as:

-1. On Android 11 or newer, the device will automatically revoke the trust if the key is not used in last 7 days.
+1. On Android 11 and above, the device will automatically revoke the trust if the key is not used in last 7 days.
 This feature can be disabled by users in the developer settings.
-2. On Android 11 or newer, the user can manually untrust individual keys in "Settings -> Developer options -> Wireless debugging -> Paired devices".
+2. On Android 11 and above, the user can manually untrust individual keys in "Settings -> Developer options -> Wireless debugging -> Paired devices".
-3. On Android 10 or older, the user can manually untrust all keys in "Settings -> Developer options -> Revoke USB debugging authorizations".
+3. On Android 10 and below, the user can manually untrust all keys in "Settings -> Developer options -> Revoke USB debugging authorizations".

 :::